 The script comes from respected genre novelist and screenwriter Richard Matheson, who has been responsible for works like The Incredible Shrinking Man (1957), Duel (1971), What Dreams May Come (1998), most of Roger Cormans Edgar Allan Poe adaptations and the oft-filmed novel I Am Legend (1954).
 Richard Matheson treats the Bram Stoker story with the greatest degree of faithfulness that any adaptation had up to that point.
 The Transylvanian scenes are played almost entirely as Bram Stoker wrote them all that is missing is the scene of Dracula climbing down the castle wall.
-The climactic pursuit back to Transylvania tracking Dracula via the hypnotized Lucy is also effectively introduced the first film to do so.
+The climactic pursuit back to Transylvania tracking Dracula via the hypnotised Lucy is also effectively introduced the first film to do so.
 Richard Matheson does trim some aspects of the book Renfield and the lunatic asylum have been dropped outright.
 So are the other vampire hunters, excepting for Arthur Holmwood.

 At the same time, the film is also no good.
 It is certainly a well produced film the production values seem like those of a feature film rather than a tv movie.
 What is noticeable is the naturalism of the production.
 Both the Universal and Hammer adaptations took place in artificial worlds that were almost entirely shot on soundstages.
 This version has a look of authenticity its photography is naturalistic, the costumes in period without being ostentatious or florid, and the film appears to have been shot on the grounds of authentic castles and estates.
 It looks for all the world looks like a BBC costume drama.
 On the other hand, while such an approach adds an enormous amount in the way of a plain straightforward adaptation of the story, it is resolutely un-fantastic in nature.
 All the supernatural elements have been pared away and those that remain are played as low key and unremarkable as possible.
 Here Dan Curtis makes the mistake of directing the film in terms of physical action Dracula is not a supernatural presence, he merely sweeps into rooms and throws people about.
 Scenes that should have great impact the attack of the brides, the blood-drinking and so on are directed without flair or style and are almost nil in impact.

 Even worse is the casting.
 It is certainly difficult to think of an actor less suited to the role of Dracula than Jack Palance maybe Clint Eastwood or Arnold Schwarzenegger?
 Jack Palance is unable to shake the image of the old warhorse of countless westerns and makes his way through the role with characteristic asthmatic wheeze.
 The performance is appalling the scenes where Palance tries to demonstrate anger by throwing things around in a room are so lacking in threat, so lacking in anything except hammy melodrama, that the entire plausibility of the film collapses.
 The rest of the casting is not much better.
 Nigel Davenports Van Helsing lacks any sense of intellectual prowess or commanding power.
 He is no more than a plodding gentleman.
-There is a laughable scene that demonstrates just how wimpy this Van Helsing characterization is Davenport waves a cross at Dracula, who snarls Throw it away... whereupon Davenport does with only a slightly peeved All right.
+There is a laughable scene that demonstrates just how wimpy this Van Helsing characterisation is Davenport waves a cross at Dracula, who snarls Throw it away... whereupon Davenport does with only a slightly peeved All right.

 Dan Curtiss other genre productions are:- The Strange Case of Dr Jekyll and Mr Hyde (1968), House of Dark Shadows (1970), Night of Dark Shadows (1971), The Night Stalker (1972), Frankenstein (1973), The Invasion of Carol Enders (1973), The Night Strangler (1973), The Norliss Tapes (1973), The Picture of Dorian Gray (1973), Scream of the Wolf (1974), The Turn of the Screw (1974), Trilogy of Terror (1975), Burnt Offerings (1976), Curse of the Black Widow (1977) and Dead of Night (1977).

-Other adaptations of Dracula are: the uncredited classic German silent Nosferatu (1922); Dracula (1931), the classic Universal adaptation starring Bela Lugosi; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Count Dracula (1970), a cheap continental production that also featured Lee; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; Dracula (1979), the lush romantic remake with Frank Langella; Werner Herzogs remake Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas visually ravishing Bram Stokers Dracula (1992), featuring Gary Oldman; the modernized Italian-German Dracula (2002) starring Patrick Bergin; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); Dracula (2006), the BBC tv adaptation starring Marc Warren; the low-budget modernised Dracula (2009); and Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula.
+Other adaptations of Dracula are: the uncredited classic German silent Nosferatu (1922); Dracula (1931), the classic Universal adaptation starring Bela Lugosi; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Count Dracula (1970), a cheap continental production that also featured Lee; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; Dracula (1979), the lush romantic remake with Frank Langella; Werner Herzogs remake Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas visually ravishing Bram Stokers Dracula (1992), featuring Gary Oldman; the modernised Italian-German Dracula (2002) starring Patrick Bergin; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); Dracula (2006), the BBC tv adaptation starring Marc Warren; the low-budget modernised Dracula (2009); and Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula.

 Film available online in several parts beginning here:-